Today’s the 5th of June 2021 and, energetically speaking, we’re in Summer.

 |♣ (un)Fun fact

-The difference between the two ways of situating transition periods has a lesser impact that one may expect: again, everything is transition and the seasonal shift is gentle and smooth.
+The difference between the two ways of situating transition periods has a lesser impact than one may expect: again, everything is transition and the seasonal shift is gentle and smooth.

 Finally, energetic seasons are as follows: